 Current situation and key issues

 The Coronavirus Regulations impose a number of restrictions on businesses and other services, including music venues.
 These are continually reviewed as we gradually unlock Wales’s economy and there is a full list of businesses and premises that must currently remain closed in Wales as a result of the coronavirus.
+This list is updated following each 21 day review by Welsh Ministers.

 If you are permitted to operate your business you must do so safely in a way that complies with any restrictions imposed by the Coronavirus Regulations, in addition to other legal obligations imposed on employers (such as health and safety legislation).

 Creative Wales is working very closely in collaboration with the music industry through the recently established stakeholder group representing all areas of the industry.
 That group has been extremely helpful in establishing a consensus view that the industry recognises it is likely to be one of the very last sectors that is able to return to any form of normal activity.
 The sector is clear on the need for a long-term strategy for its survival, to address the impact of loss of earnings for a sustained period and to broaden on line training and tools.
 There is also recognition of the possible impact of ‘audience confidence’ even when restrictions are eased and venues are able to open.
+Additional concerns extend to the non-devolved issue of VAT on ticket sales and access to insurance for gigs.

 There have been discussions around virtual festivals and other events such as drive in concerts where artists perform on stage together, once rules allow, and audiences safely distance by remaining in vehicles and/or watch from home.
 Many in the industry have expressed their concerns about the commercial viability of these type of events but it would provide work for those in the live music industry such as stage, PA hire and backstage freelancers.